 - We will maintain consistent Communications to create awareness and inspiration around our mission

-- We will form strategic Collaborations to add value through adding clusters, publications and technical briefings on Smart Energy technologies
+- We will form strategic Collaborations to add value through adding clusters, publications and technical briefings on Smart Community technologies

-- We will Educate our audience and community on ways Smart Energy will significantly impact Jobs and Economic Growth in and through GA
+- We will Educate our audience and community on ways Smart Communities & Sustainability will significantly impact Jobs and Economic Growth in and through GA

-The TAG Smart Energy society will hold meetings every other month discussing their mission, with key speakers, presentations, and panelists.
+The TAG Smart Communities and Sustainability society will hold meetings every other month discussing their mission, with key speakers, presentations, and panelists.
 Please continue to check this page for updates.

 What is smart energy?